-- g. reboot the host - (4) Identify and detach the 10Gb Ethernet links lspci|grep SFP
+- g.
+Reboot the host. - (4) Identify and detach the 10Gb Ethernet links

 If a Probed Acquisition guest is planned to control the 10Gb Ethernet links, those links need to be identified by their bus, slot and function.
 Proceed as follows: